Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 plt.show()
 ```

-{% include figure.html filename="en-or-agent-based-model-communication-networks-03.png" alt="A histogram of the agents and their letters received.
-This time, with 100 model instantiations running 10 times each, and binned as integers.
-The y-axis displays the amount of agents that have received a certain amount of letters displayed on the x-axis.
-In this figure, the distribution is normal, i.e., most agents have an average number of letters received.
-This indicates that the decision to whom an agent sends a letter is currently random." caption="Figure 3.
+{% include figure.html filename="en-or-agent-based-model-communication-networks-03.png" alt="A histogram of the agents and the number of letters they received.
+The y-axis displays the number of agents who have received a certain number of letters, displayed on the x-axis." caption="Figure 3.
 Histogram of the letters received by all agents after 100 model runs" %}

-This runs 100 instantiations of the model, and runs each for 10 steps.
-(Notice that we set the histogram bins to be integers, since agents can only have whole numbers of letters).
-By running the model 100 times, we smooth out some of the ‘noise’ of randomness, and get to the model’s overall expected behavior.
+This runs 100 instantiations of the model, each of which runs for 10 steps.
+(Notice that we set the histogram [bins](https://en.wikipedia.org/wiki/Data_binning) to integers, since agents can only have whole numbers of letters.)
+By running the model 100 times, we smooth out some of the 'noise' of randomness, and approach the model’s overall expected behavior.
 For now, the letter distribution looks close to a normal distribution, or Bell curve, which is expected since the process is random.
-Let's add some more comparably realistic behavior by introducing space between the agents and let that influence the letter sending decision.

 > _Bonus question 2_:
-Can you rewrite the above function to plot the number of sent letters?
+Can you rewrite the function above to plot the number of sent letters?
 What histogram do you expect for that? *Hint*: Are agents sending letters in every round?

-#### 2.5.5 Adding space
+#### 2.5.5 Adding Space

-Many ABMs have a spatial element, with agents moving around and interacting with neighbors. `Mesa` currently supports two overall kinds of spaces:
+Let's add some more realistic behavior by introducing space between the agents, which should influence their letter sending decisions. `Mesa` currently supports two overall kinds of spaces: `grid` and `continuous`.
-`grid`, and `continuous`.
 Grids are divided into cells, and agents can only be on a particular cell, like pieces on a chess board.
 Continuous space, in contrast, allows agents to have any arbitrary position.
-Both grids and continuous spaces are frequently toroidal, meaning that the edges of this 'world' wrap around, with cells on the right edge connected to those on the left edge, and the top to the bottom.
+Both grids and continuous spaces are frequently [toroidal](https://en.wikipedia.org/wiki/Toroid), meaning that the edges of this 'world' wrap around, with cells on the right edge connected to those on the left edge, and the top to the bottom.
 This prevents some cells having fewer neighbors than others, or agents being able to go off the edge of the environment.

-Let’s add a simple spatial element to our model by putting our agents on a grid and make them walk around at random.
+Let’s add a simple spatial element to our model by putting our agents on a grid, and making them move around it at random.
 Instead of sending a letter to any random agent, they’ll give it to an agent on the same cell.
-We could imagine that this represents them being close enough to know of one another and have reason to send a letter in the first place.
+We could imagine that this represents them existing close enough to know each other and have reasons to send a letter in the first place.

-`Mesa` has two main types of grids: `SingleGrid` and `MultiGrid`[^22]. `SingleGrid` enforces at most one agent per cell; `MultiGrid` allows multiple agents to be in the same cell.
-Since we want agents to be able to share a cell, we use `MultiGrid`.
+`Mesa` has two main types of grids: `SingleGrid` and `MultiGrid`.[^22] `SingleGrid` enforces at most one agent per cell; `MultiGrid` allows multiple agents to be in the same cell.
+Since we want agents to be able to share a cell, we use `MultiGrid`, which we instatiate with width and height paramaters, and which will always be toroidal:

 ```python
 self.grid = mesa.space.MultiGrid(width, height, True)
 ```

-We instantiate a grid with width and height parameters (in this case as integers), and a boolean as to whether the grid is toroidal.
-Let’s make width and height model parameters, in addition to the amount of agents, and have the grid always be toroidal.
-We can place agents on a grid with the grid’s `place_agent` method, which takes an agent and an (x, y) tuple of the coordinates to place the agent.
+We can place agents on the grid with the `place_agent` method, which refers to an agent `a` and an (`x, y`) tuple of the coordinates on which to place the agent.

 ```python
 self.grid.place_agent(a, (x, y))